 Oxycontin is the brand name of the prescription pain medication, oxycodone.
 This drug is a schedule II controlled substance and narcotic opioid.
 It has the potential to become extremely addictive due to the feelings of euphoria it produces and the ways in which it interacts with brain chemistry.
 This is why Oxycontin withdrawal symptoms are so harsh.

 A person using Oxycontin for prescription or recreational purposes can develop both a physical and psychological dependence on the drug.
 Oxycontin addiction can have severe consequences on various aspects of a person’s life.
-The drug can also be very difficult to stop taking on one’s own due to intense withdrawal symptoms.
+The drug can also be very difficult to stop taking alone, due to intense withdrawal symptoms.

-Withdrawal from Oxycontin isn’t simply one symptom.
-It’s a number of side effects that can occur due to discontinued use of the drug.
+Withdrawal from Oxycontin involves a number of side effects that can occur in the absence of the drug.
 Oxycontin withdrawal is much like that of other opiates like heroin, morphine or codeine.
-Each person’s experience will differ based on how long they’ve been taking Oxycontin, how much they’ve taken, their own chemical makeup and other such factors.
+Each experience will differ based on the duration, frequency, amount of use, and indvidual chemical makeup.

 As a person builds a tolerance to the drug, more is needed to maintain the same desired effect.
-This makes it difficult to try to cut back or wean one’s self from the substance, and symptoms of withdrawal will result.
+This makes it difficult to stop.
 In less severe cases, withdrawal can simply feel like experiencing the flu.
-More intense withdrawal symptoms include a host of physical and emotional issues such as sweating, muscle aches, anxiety, agitation, abdominal cramping, nausea, and vomiting.
-Oxycontin withdrawal symptoms typically last from a few days to a week in duration.
+More intense withdrawal symptoms include a host of physical and emotional issues, including:

 How Beacon House Can Help

-A quality Oxycontin addiction treatment center in California like Beacon House can help to make the withdrawal process less difficult, thus increasing chances of ending dependency.
+A quality Oxycontin addiction treatment center in California like Beacon House can help to make the withdrawal process less difficult, which increases chances of ending dependency.
 This is important because returning to use after quitting Oxycontin is dangerous and can even lead to death.